Cao1224/recipeRatings_EDA/README.md

   - 'n_steps' column indicate **number of steps in each recipe**
   - 'description' column indicate **user-provided description of each recipe**
   - 'rating' column indicate **rating given by each using for each recipe**, we will compute an **average** for each recipe column based on this data
-  - we decided to work with the **merged dataframe**, with **234,429 rows**
+  - We decided to work with the **merged dataframe**, with **234,429 rows**
-    - we realized that some recipes are represented in multiple rows, but we believe this overrepresentation will not significantly affect our data since the large dataset is relatively **robust**
+    - We realized that some recipes are represented in multiple rows, but we believe this overrepresentation will not significantly affect our data since the large dataset is relatively **robust**
 We plan on investigate trends of changes in all above columns **againest the 'submitted' column**.
 After EDA, we decided to investigate **if recipes submitted are getting healtheir over time**.
 In particular, we define recipes with **more protein** as healthier recipes.
 Therefore, our research question is: **is there a significant change in protein amounts for recipes over time?**